bibbox/bibbox-documentation/docs/index.md

 This documentation describes BIBBOX Docker Framework. <br>

-* If you already know your way arrund Docker and just want to install a local instance on Linux, jump to [Install  guide](installation_v4_bibbox_linux)
+* If you already know your way around Docker and just want to install a local instance on Linux, jump to [Install  guide](installation_v4_bibbox_linux)

 ## Get started

 * What is the BIBBOX Framework ?

 The  BIBBOX Framework is a Basic Infrastructure Building Box (BIBBOX).
 As it originally targeted biobanks, it might sometimes also be known as a "Biobank in a Box".
-The BIBBOX provides the possibility to create and install apps, and also serve them directly towards the end-user.
-In the current state, we are building apps to support pathologists, bioinformaticians and biobanks in their daily work as well as in data management.
-The current framework mainly serves as a workflow demo SAAS-System and is not going into a productive state anytime soon.
+The BIBBOX provides the possibility to create and install Apps, and also serve them directly towards the end-user.
+In the current state, we are building Apps to support pathologists, bioinformaticians and biobanks in their daily work as well as in data management.
+The current framework mainly serves as a workflow demo SAAS-System.

 Check out the [User guide](user-guide) for further instructions on how to use the  BIBBOX.